 How Much Jail Time Will You Face for a DUI Conviction?

-The basic jail sentence attached to your DUI depends on whether you have any prior DUI convictions.
+As mentioned above, the DWI jail time you receive depends on whether you have any prior DUI convictions.
 For these purposes, a “prior” is any DUI conviction within the last 10 years and any related charge like wet reckless.
+Here are the basic jail sentences for each DUI charge:

 First DUI